-Farm Days: This program for 3rd graders runs 3 hours and includes a tour of the property and Tractor Museum.
+Farm Life: This program for 3rd graders runs 3 hours and includes a tour of the property and Tractor Museum.
 Students also participate in 3 activity stations.
 One is “Grandma’s trunk and Grandpa’s Tool Box.”
 Here they get to see items that were used on the farm in the early 1900’s and try their hand at juicing, darning, drilling, and corn planting.
 Another station is “Canning and Food Preservation.”
 Children learn about the significance of canning during the Depression at Forest Home Farms.
 They get some fruit ready for canning and design their own label.
 The third station is the organic garden where students discover where their food comes from as they turn compost, explore the plantings, discover the role of bees in the garden, and taste fresh vegetables.

 Explore Forest Home Farms Historic Park Online